 Too few cats are vaccinated.
-Less than 50% of cat owners remember to get vaccination reminders* !
-However, vaccines protect cats against several contagious and sometimes fatal diseases.
+Less than 50% of cat owners remember to get vaccination boosters!
+However, vaccines protect cats against several infectious and sometimes fatal diseases.

-Upper respiratory diseases of the cat (rhinitis, sinusitis…) are grouped under the term of coryza.
-2 main viruses are involved in this diseases: calicivirus (C) and herpesvirus (R).
-Vaccination against coryza is advised for all cats.
+Upper respiratory diseases of the cat (rhinitis, sinusitis…) are grouped under the common name “Snuffles”.
+Two main viruses are involved in this syndrome: calicivirus (C) and herpesvirus (R).
+Vaccination against snuffles is advised for all cats.
 The disease is very infectious and the disease can be fatal, especially in young kittens.
 Vaccinating adult cats helps to protect kittens, too.